LinuxJedi/AmigaRGBtoHDMI/Amiga500CPLD/README.md

 - In my own builds I do not populate C1.
 You could use this for a 3.9v LED I guess
 - You'll need some kind of push button to connect to JP1

+## Pi Software Installation

+The software on the Pi should be the latest beta release from https://github.com/IanSB/RGBtoHDMI/releases extracted onto a micro SD card in FAT32 format.

+You then need to edit `Profiles/Default.txt` and set the option `single_button_mode=1` (it is near the bottom of the file).

 ## Flashing the CPLD

-The CPLD will need flashing with the `6-12_BIT_RGB_CPLD` firmware.
-I've personally tested with `6-12_BIT_RGB_CPLD_v92` version.
+The CPLD will need flashing with the `6-12_BIT_RGB_CPLD` or `6-12_BIT_BBC_CPLD` firmware.
+They are both the same but load a different profile by default (in both cases it needs changing to the Amiga profile anyway).

-In theory the software on the Pi should be able to flash the CPLD when it detects the firmware is not installed.
-At the moment there is a bug in the RGBtoHDMI software that doesn't let the CPLD recovery mode use single button mode.
-This leaves you with two options:
+With the beta software the Pi can flash the CPLD when it detects the firmware is not installed.
+This doesn't work in the non-beta release at the moment as single button mode doesn't work in the recovery meny in the main release.
+So, you have three options to flash the CPLD:

+### Option 1: Recovery Menu

+If you have followed the software steps above you will get a recovery menu, select one of the 6-12 bit options above and the Pi will flash the CPLD and reboot.
+You can then jump to the Initial Setup section below.

-### Option 1: soldering wires
+### Option 2: soldering wires

+This is for the non-beta software so that you can use the recovery menu without single-button-mode.

 You can temporarily solder wires to GPIO pins 37 for switch 2, 35 for switch 3 and somewhere for ground (such as pin 39).
 Touch one of the switch wires against the ground wire to use that switch.
 You can now use this menu properly.

-### Option 2: manual JTAG flashing
+### Option 3: manual JTAG flashing

 The JTAG is accessible on the Pi GPIO header, so you can plug pins into the header to use a JTAG programmer to flash it.
 If you don't have a JTAG programmer I have documented how to build one out of a Raspberry Pi in the link below.
 Note that the GPIO pins xc3sprog use for JTAG are different to the RGBtoHDMI GPIO JTAG pins: